-Napier Port, operational for over 502 years, is the 4th largest container port by volume in New Zealand.
+Napier Port, operational for almost 150 years, is the 4th largest container port by volume in New Zealand.

 Commencing in early 2020, construction of the new 350 metre long 6 Wharf at Napier Port will extend the vessel capacity and operational accomplishment of this already hard working asset, that is a global gateway for importers and exporters across the central and lower North Island.